Black Media Powerhouses: 10 African American Journalists To Watch

 On any given Sunday morning, you can catch this Pulitzer-prize winning The Washington Post columnist and editor on Meet the Press.
 Eugene Robinson has become such a popular MTP guest that there’s a Saturday Night Live sketch he’s featured in.
 He started writing the column in 2005 and won a Pulitzer for his commentary of the 2008 presidential campaign.

 Politics is Darlene Superville‘s beat and the Associated Press is the place.
 Over her 30-year career there, the veteran AP writer/reporter/editor, Superville has reported New Jersey local and state news before moving to the national desk.
 There, she covered the presidential campaigns between 2000-2012 and was Chief AP Reporter during the Obama White House years.
-Naturally, she now is part of the AP team assigned to the Trump administration.
+She is now part of the AP team assigned to the Trump administration.

 Interested in Black-interest news in media and other industries?
 We can create a custom newsfeed for you.
 It’s easy.
 Sign up at PR Newswire for Journalists today.